 One thing for sure about a small town is you usually know everyone and some are even related.
 Meet one of my cousins, Phillip.
 Don’t you just love his style?

-We saw Cousin Phillip on our trip to the best hamburger joint in town.
+We saw Cousin Phillip on our trip to the best hamburger joint in town, Sally’s Cafe.

-Not much room inside, but my kids got the best spot… right in front of the grill!
+There is not much room inside of Sally’s, but my kids got the best spot… right in front of the grill!
 They had a ball sitting at the bar.
 Very different from the bars in Dallas!
-I think the 5 customers enjoyed having them there too:-)
+I think the five customers enjoyed having them there too:-)